-In Nepal, more than 100 multi-ethnic groups speak 93 different languages and dialects.
+We, the Nepalese people, are of more than 100 multiple ethnic groups speaking about 93 different languages and dialects.
 The distinction in caste still plays a significant part in our life especially when it comes to marriage.
-Nepali, derived from Sanskrit is the official language of the state, spoken and understood by almost all whereas English, the mode of education in most of private schools and colleges, is spoken by many in government and business offices.
+Nepali, derived from Sanskrit, is the official language of state, spoken and understood by almost all whereas English, the mode of education in most of private schools and colleges, is spoken by many in government and business offices.

 Hinduism and Buddhism have co-existed through the ages in our country.
 Many of us as Hindus visit Buddhist shrines and Buddhists visit Hindu temples without a second thought as many of us believe in both.
 Of course, Christianity, Islam, Jainism, Sikhism and other religions are practiced as well.
 We do possess an amazing diversity in the customs and beliefs of our different ethnic groups.
 Among all our customs and rituals, the rules of marriage are particularly interesting.
 In traditional families, marriages are arranged by consenting parents after the boy or girl comes of age.
-Our customs are as diverse as we, the Nepalese people ourselves.
+Our customs are as diverse as we, the Nepalese people, ourselves.